The Extreme Importance Of Iron, Folic Acid, and Thiamin In Arrhythmia, Enlarged Heart, Heart Failure, Weak Heart Muscle

 Iron supplementing can save you from pretty low red blood cell count.
 While time is being bought with iron supplementing, it takes a couple of weeks for folic acid to raise red blood cell count to normal.
-Taking folic acid during an iron deficiency may make iron deficiency worse - same amount of iron spread over more red blood cells, and if iron deficiency is significant enough fewer red blood cells or no red blood cells will be made even if folic acid is taken.
+Taking folic acid during an iron deficiency may make iron deficiency worse - same amount of iron spread over more red blood cells, and if iron deficiency is significant enough fewer new red blood cells or no new red blood cells will be made even if folic acid is taken.

 How Do Hospitals and Doctors Handle Nutritional Deficiencies Affecting The Heart?